 Families with children will discover that the Danish government offers highly subsidised childcare for both local and expat children, as they assume both parents will be working full time.
 At these facilities, children will be cared for by professional teachers who will help them to learn Danish and general social behaviours and rules.
 The amount expats will pay for these services depends on where they live in the country.

 Local Culture in Denmark in Denmark

 + PRO: Denmark has a human-oriented culture

-The Denmark government has the best interests of its residents in mind and therefore looks after them by offering them plenty of subsidised services and well-maintained infrastructure.
-This has led the population to have respect for their country and for one another.
-The greatest result of this, however, is that people are happy in Denmark.
+The Danish government has the best interests of its residents at heart and therefore looks after them with plenty of subsidised services and well-maintained infrastructure.
+The greatest result of this is that people are happy in Denmark.
 In fact, the country is consistently ranked one of the happiest countries in the world.
 This happiness translates into people being extremely friendly and genuinely helpful, whether with a friend, neighbour or stranger.

 - CON: Heavy drinking is normalised

 Drinking in Denmark is a popular activity, especially during the dark winter months, and it’s not uncommon to see a person drunk before 7pm on a Friday in Denmark.
 Those who are not willing to participate may find their social lives to be somewhat limited, as getting involved in these festivities could result in friendships forming over a drink and a conversation in a bar.

 A large portion of the Danish population doesn’t speak English, and learning Danish should therefore be a priority for those planning to spend a decent amount of time in the country, or for those living and working outside of Copenhagen.
 Danish is also the language of choice in most companies in Denmark, and it is often a prerequisite to finding a job.
 While learning Danish can be relatively easy for some, it is tricky for others.

 ►For more about life in the country, read Moving to Denmark.